masterPiece93/pyutils-generic/README.md

 NOTE : since this is a private repo , you need a use PAT for external usages .

 ##### Install in a Docker Container :
+we use Docker's `mount secrets` for this purpose
 - Add following in your Dockerfile :

   ```Dockerfile